 How it works

-The menu on the right uses this plugin: page views are tracked over the last month and the most popular rises to the top.
+Page views are tracked over the last month and the most popular rises to the top of the list.
 If one article becomes more or less popular, it’ll move in the list.
 Sounds obvious really, but most popularity trackers collect data for all time, so if an article was really popular last year then it’d still be at the top even if no-one was actually reading it.

 My plugin works differently—by storing sequential numbers of page views over consecutive time periods, the ‘old ones’ can be thrown away and the popularity measure is thus always current.